vespa-engine/sample-apps/examples/embedder-auto-training-evaluation/README.md

-# Vespa Summer Intern Project 2023

-The fruits of our labor: Code, data, experiments and other cool stuff related to the summer intern project of 2023.
+# Automatic data generation for training embedders using LLMs [WORK IN PROGRESS]

 ## What, how and why?

-TLDR: Automagic data generation using the ChatGPT API in order to train an embedder model to perform better on specific datasets without labor-intensive and expensive manual training data annotation.
+TLDR: Automatic data generation using the ChatGPT API in order to train an embedder model to perform better on specific datasets without labor-intensive and expensive manual training data annotation.

 Machine learned embedder models enable efficient similarity computations, but training these models requires large amounts of (often manually) annotated data.
-Our aim was to investigate whether Large Language Models (LLMs), such as GPT-3.5-turbo, could be employed to generate synthetic data for training embedder models, without extensive manual intervention.
+The aim of this app is to investigate whether Large Language Models (LLMs), such as GPT-3.5-turbo, could be employed to generate synthetic data for training embedder models, without extensive manual intervention.

+The repository contains scripts and notebooks to:
+- Prepare datasets
+- Generate training data from datasets using LLM
+- Train an embedder
+- Evaluate performance

 ### Overview of the process

-Query generation
+**Query generation**

-1. Generate prompt-generating prompt
+1. Generate rules describing dataset
-2. Use generated prompt to create new prompt
+2. Use rules to create new prompt for generating queries from documents
-3. Use that prompt to generate query(ies)
-4. Show it examples + a doc, then ask for a query
-5. Consider the doc-query pair a valid qrel
-6. Send the query to vespa and receive a list of hits
-7. Show query and documents to LLM and ask for relevance judgement

-Training
+3. Use the prompt, combined with some examples, to get LLM to generate one or more queries for a given document
+4. Generate more qrels (optional)
+    1. Query Vespa using generated query
+    2. Ask LLM to determine whether each document is relevant or not

+**Training**

-1. Train
+1. Generate hard negatives
-2. Profit?
+2. Train embedder
+3. Evaluate

 ## How to use it